 It’s a good idea to keep a headache diary.
 Write down when you have an ice pick headache and what happened before it started.
 If you had a stressful day at work before it hit, write that down.
 You can also use a mobile phone app instead of a diary.

 Take this information to your next doctor’s appointment so you can discuss ways to prevent these headaches.
-He may be able to suggest lifestyle changes, like relaxation, to reduce stress.
+They may be able to suggest lifestyle changes, like relaxation, to reduce stress.

 Ice pick headaches may come and go quickly, so they’re hard to treat.
 One medicine you might try to prevent an attack is indomethacin (Indocin, Tivorbex).
 It’s a nonsteroidal anti-inflammatory drug.
 It could cause side effects like nausea, stomach bleeding, heartburn, and eye or kidney problems.
 You’ll need to get an annual eye exam to make sure your eyes are healthy if you take it.